Lahaina Banyan Court Park: Lahaina Fort

-With the decline of the whaling industry and the California Gold Rush, in the late 1840s, Hawaii's population dropped, and infectious disease epidemics contributed to the loss of local populations.

-The restoration works carried out on the fort in 1947 involved addition of a powder magazine, removal of dilapidated parts of the bastions and building an additional wooden building for housing the office of the governor.
-The governor's residence on the ramparts of the fort was also renovated.
-A prison was also built within the fort, which consisted of four rooms.
-The refurbished fort was now used more as a prison than for defending the Kingdom.
-The cannons were rusting and the fort was mostly empty of personnel except for a few soldiers and the Governor of Maui who lived there.

-In 1964, the State Parks Department reconstructed a part of old fort wall in the southwest corner of the park.

 Lahaina Courthouse

 On February 20, 1858, Lahaina experienced a violent hurricane that destroyed approximately twenty buildings, including the original courthouse at Hale Piula, initially intended as a palace for Kamehameha III.
 The courthouse was rebuilt on the site of Lahaina Fort in 1859 using stones from Hale Piula.
 The new courthouse housed offices for customs, the postal service, the tax collector, the governor of Maui, a magistrates' court, a courtroom, and a jury room.
 When the Kingdom was overthrown, the flag of Hawaii at the Lahaina Courthouse was lowered by the assistant postmaster on August 12, 1898, and the flag of the United States was raised in its place.
 The Hawaiian flag was placed on display in a permanent exhibit at the courthouse in September 2002.
 The post office at the courthouse replaced the Hawaiian stamp with the US stamp on June 14, 1900.

 The courthouse was restored by architect William D'Esmond in 1925.
 D'Esmond added a new roof and redesigned the entryway and balcony.
 The building's tenants included the US Post Office and a tax office.
 The courtroom was upstairs and the Lahaina jail was housed in the basement.
 The building was listed as a National Historic Landmark and a contributing property of the Lahaina Historic District in 1965, and was restored again in 1990.
-The courthouse now houses a museum, art galleries, a visitor center, a community meeting room, and public restrooms.
-The Lahaina Heritage Museum opened upstairs in 2004 with interactive exhibits including videos, photographs, and historical objects.
-The Lahaina Arts Council and the Lahaina Historic Society have offices in the courthouse.
+In the 1970s, it became known as the Old Courthouse when the court functions were moved to a new civic center.
+The Old Courthouse then became home to the Lahaina Heritage Museum and its collection, art galleries, a visitor center, a community meeting room, and public restrooms.
+The Lahaina Heritage Museum reopened upstairs in 2004 with interactive exhibits including videos, photographs, and historical objects.
+The Lahaina Arts Council and the Lahaina Historic Society also had offices in the courthouse.

+The courthouse was destroyed by the Hawaii wildfires in August 2023.
+Only its charred outer walls made of coral were left standing.